 Bedbugs are tiny insects that feed on the blood of humans and animals.
-They usually strike when we’re asleep, which is a little frightening.
+They ly strike when we’re asleep, which is a little frightening.
 They don’t transfer illness or cause any other health problems, thankfully.
 They’re simply revolting.

 A bedbug is a tiny brownish bug approximately the size of an apple seed that crawls about your bed.
 It’s time to bid them farewell!

 Bedbugs are truly on the move.
 To get from one place to another, they utilize luggage, handbags, and backpacks.
 They can also be found in infected regions and on old furniture.
-They may move from your neighbour’s house into yours if you reside in an apartment.
+They may move from your neighbor’s house into yours if you reside in an apartment.

 Bedbugs are very tiny, allowing them to fit into even the tiniest of hiding places.
 Between your baggage, clothing, linens, sofas, and, of course, your bed, you’ll catch them.
 They also tend to reside in groups; if one bedbug is found, there are likely to be many more.

 They’ve figured out that hiding in your bed gives them easy access to food at night, as disturbing as that may seem.

 If you leave filthy clothing in the hamper for an extended period of time before washing it, it creates a bedbug haven.
 They go from one location to another by wearing filthy clothing.